chukmunnlee/boardgameatlas/README.md

 - Go doesn't throw exceptions, need check manually if there is error and the error code directly.
 - GoLang cannot understand JSON directly
 - Why we return a pointer instead of the object directly
-  -  In JS, every variable is an object reference.
+  -  In JS/Typescript, Java, objects and arrays are references.
   -  In Go, if we set the return type to be `SearchResult` instead of `*SearchResult`, then we cannot return nil if there is an error.
 We would need to create an empty `SearchResult` object.
 This is wasted memory.